Azure-Samples/openhack-production/api/README.md

 ## Running Integration tests
 Integration tests validate the APIs against a running system.

+The integration tests require a special configuration that uses a [resource owner password credentials (ROPC) flow in Azure AD B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/configure-ropc?tabs=applications).
+The ROPC client application only works with local user accounts.
+Social logins are not supported.

 Before running integration tests you must update the settings within the `appsettings.json` of the integration test project or set environment variables for the following:

 ### Set Environment Variables